-One of the permanent storage types, computer hard drive is the primary storage device used in computers or laptops.
-Commonly abbreviated as HDD, it is used to store the operating systems, programs, media files and documents whether you created it, copied or downloaded from the internet.
+One of the permanent storage types, the computer hard drive is the primary storage device used in computers or laptops.
+Commonly abbreviated as HDD, it is used to store the operating systems, programs, media files, and documents whether you created them, copied them, or downloaded them from the internet.

 The amount of data that you can store, depends on the capacity of a computer hard drive.
-The older models of hard drives used to have the storage capacity in Megabytes(MB) and the newer hard disk drives can store the data up to several terabytes(TB).
+The older models of hard drives used to have a storage capacity of Megabytes(MB) and the newer hard disk drives can store data up to several terabytes(TB).

 - 3.5″ for Desktop Computers.
-The standard size for hard disk drives is 3.5” which was launched in 1983 with the introductory capacity of only 10 MB.
-The 3.5”m size hard disks are still used till date in desktop computers
+The standard size for hard disk drives is 3.5” which was launched in 1983 with an introductory capacity of only 10 MB.
+The 3.5”m size hard disks are still used to date in desktop computers

 HDD interface types

 - 40 pin IDE male connector on the motherboard.